 Since September, prices have remained flat for Nvidia's flagship GPU, the GTX 1080 Ti.
 If you can find one for under £700, you're in business.

 The GeForce GTX 1050 Ti is very affordable, and it plays 1080p just fine.
-Plus, it's quiet, efficient, and that 4GB of VRAM is very nice for the price.
-Check out this deal at £140.
+Check out this weeks deal Overclockers UK.

 AMD graphics card deals